 Point source pollution is pollution which is emitted at a discrete, identifiable location, usually via a smoke stack and which can be readily measured.
 Where a point source of pollution might cause environmental nuisance or material or serious environmental harm, limits are to be set on the permissible concentrations and/or loads of pollutants present in discharges to the atmosphere.

 Large scale open burning for forest regeneration, waste removal, ecological management and fuel reduction has an impact on air quality.
-See: Management of Planned Burning.
+See: Management of Smoke from Planned Burning.

 Motor traffic is a major source of air pollution in Australian cities.
 Little monitoring of typical motor exhaust emission pollutants has been conducted in Tasmania.
 Visible exhaust emissions of longer duration than 10 seconds are prohibited under the Vehicle and Traffic (Vehicle Standards) Regulations 2001.
-These Regulations are administered by the Department of Infrastructure, Energy and Resources.
+These Regulations are administered by the Department of State Growth.

 Motor vehicle emissions are controlled through Australian Design Rules (ADRs) which require all new vehicles sold in Australia to meet specified emission limits (see National Programs).